Three offers 5G coverage in 154 UK towns and cities, along with 99% population coverage on 4G & 3G.

 The coverage area for Three’s home broadband service differs from their mobile service.
 This is because they only offer their home broadband service in postcodes where there is sufficient coverage and capacity.

 You can check Three’s home broadband coverage by entering your postcode on this page:

 For customers travelling to one of 71 destinations (including most European countries, the USA, Australia and more), Go Roam allows you to use your mobile phone abroad at no extra charge.
 This is available to customers on both Pay Monthly and Pay As You Go.

-If you’re travelling to a country that isn’t a Go Roam destination, additional charges will apply for your usage when abroad.
-In some countries, there’s a £5/day Data Passport add-on which will give you unlimited data at a fixed daily fee.
-This is available in Azerbaijan, Canada, Malaysia, Mexico, Moldova, Myanmar, Pakistan, Russia, Saudi Arabia, South Korea, Taiwan, Thailand, Tunisia, Turkey and the United Arab Emirates.
+If you’re travelling to a country that isn’t a Go Roam destination, additional charges will apply for using your mobile phone abroad.
+In some countries, there’s a Data Passport add-on which will give you unlimited data abroad for £5 per day.
+The Data Passport is currently available in Azerbaijan, Canada, Malaysia, Mexico, Moldova, Myanmar, Pakistan, Russia, Saudi Arabia, South Korea, Taiwan, Thailand, Tunisia, Turkey and the United Arab Emirates.